Where recyclables go after collection

-In South Australia Visy receives more than 69,000 tons of recyclables from homes in metropolitan and rural areas each year and recovers approximately 80 per cent for recycling.
+In South Australia Visy receives more than 69,000 tons of recyclables from homes in metropolitan and rural areas each year and recovers about 80 per cent for recycling.
 The company is continually looking at ways to improve this volume by the introduction of new technology at its Wingfield Material Recovery Facility (MRF) site.

-To keep waste disposal costs down and to promote the circular economy, you are encouraged to KEEP RECYCLING and to put only recyclable materials in your recycling bin.
+To keep waste disposal costs down and to promote the circular economy, you are encouraged to keep recycling and to put only recyclable materials in your recycling bin.
 Your recycling efforts are not going to waste!